ComplexSec/secure-systems-admin/Activities/README.md

 ## Try and solve the labs without looking at the solutions.
 If you get stuck, the solutions are available

 NB.
-The `desktopX` machine is referred to as the `Workstation` machine on NetLab - both have student users
+The `desktopX` machine is referred to as the `Desktop1` machine on NetLab - both have student users

 Once done, click [here](https://github.com/ComplexSec/secure-systems-admin) to go back to the notes section